xiao11lam/Covid-19_forecasting_on_ASEAN_countries/README.md

 <img src="Image/time_series_covid19_deaths_global.png" > <br/>

-In this part, we did our data cleansing, we filter the data we have no interest in, only focused on ASEAN member countries, then we calculate the [Case Fatality Rate]("https://en.wikipedia.org/wiki/Case_fatality_rate") by confiremed cases dividing death cases.
+In this part, we did our data cleansing, we filter the data we have no interest in, only focused on ASEAN member countries.
+In this way, we can calculate the [Case Fatality Rate]("https://en.wikipedia.org/wiki/Case_fatality_rate") by confiremed cases dividing death cases.
 Here is our result: <br/>

 <a href="https://github.com/xiao11lam/Covid-19_forecasting_on_ASEAN_countries/blob/master/Dataset/case_fatality.csv"> case_fatality.csv</a> <br>